nathangthomas/flask_blog/README.md

 # Welcome to Flask Blog

-### This repo is still in progress.
+### This application is still in progress.
 A more detailed README is coming soon.

 When you get to writing this repo don't forget to include:
 - Description of application --> learning goals